 Formed in 2013, Big Space has been featured at the Lawnya Vawnya festival, the St. John's International Sound Symposium, the Music at Harbourside Series, and the Wreckhouse International Jazz & Blues Festival.
 They self-released a live album in 2016, Live at the Levee, which also included live videos for each song.
 The album was featured on CBC radio's First Listen, and the band was also invited by CBC TV to film two live-in-studio performances for their "Parkway Sessions" series.

-Big Space is a cross-genre band that blends jazz with post-rock, math rock, progressive rock and other styles.
+Big Space is a genre-bending band that blends jazz with post-rock, math rock, progressive rock and other styles.
 Guitarist Grant King is a graduate of Berklee College of Music and the Longy School of Music, who also studied privately for years with the late jazz educator Charlie Banacos.
 Bassist Ian Murphy is a longtime musical collaborator of Grant's, while drummer Ashley Chalmers also studied jazz at St. FX in Nova Scotia.

 From the band's beginning, improvisation has been a cornerstone of their sound.
 Through many live shows in the 9 years they've been together Big Space has developed their own improvisational language and an ability to seemingly read each other's minds.
 Their energetic shows are propelled by technically impressive playing and compositions, imaginative improvisations, and immersive sound experiments.

 Click to View and Download